-- Sustain and enhance the significance of landscape and its features of interest (including structures); - ii) take opportunities to restore original features or do not compromise future restoration opportunities; - iii) promote greater accessibility; and - iv) protect preserve the setting (including views in and out).
+- i) sustainSustain and enhance the significance of landscape and its features of interest (including structures); - ii) take opportunities to restore original features or do not compromise future restoration opportunities; - iii) promote greater accessibility; and - iv) protect preserve the setting (including views in and out)-; and - v) are justified and supported by robust Heritage Statements.

-- 10.100.
+- 10.118.
 Landscapes on the register are 'designated heritage assets'.
 Applicants will be required to provide a heritage statement for their proposals which explains in detail the significance of the landscape or its features, describes the proposal, explains the need/justification for the proposal; and assesses the impact of the proposals on that significance.
-Proposals that will have a harmful impact will be required to meet the relevant tests set out in paragraphs 131-134 of the NPFF. - 10.101.
+Proposals that will have a harmful impact will be required to meet the relevant tests set out in paragraphs 131-134 of the NPFF. - 10.119.
 Lambeth's designated historic landscapes largely date from the 19th century.
 The majority are public parks and include some of the largest and most attractive parks in the borough.
 West Norwood Cemetery is also publicly accessible.
 However, some designated landscapes are private property and do not have public access.
 The special interest of all the designated landscapes lies in their layout, landscape and structures and they often contain heritage assets.
 The character of their settings can also be important.
-Proposals involving tall buildings in the settings of registered parks and gardens will also be considered against the criteria in policy Q26.
+Proposals involving tall buildings in the settings of registered parks and gardens will also be considered against the criteria in Local Plan policy Q26.